 The Human Rights Commission has been recording blasphemy cases in Pakistan for a long time.
 Their report says that around 40% of people booked under the blasphemy laws belong to the highly discriminated and targeted, Ahmadiyya community.

-A considerable majority of people support the idea that people should be punished insult Islam, but there is inadequate knowledge of what the religious books actually say.
+A considerable majority of people support the idea that people should be punished to insult Islam, but there is inadequate knowledge of what the religious books actually say.
 Many people support the blasphemy law, which was implemented by the military dictator General Zia-ul-Haq, and is considered direct adaption from the Koran.

 When Punjab Governor Salman Taseer was assassinated who was an eminent detractor of the notorious blasphemy law, Pakistan remained divided, with some hailing his assassin “Mumtaz Quadri” as a hero.